Tony McMichael Mid-Term Career Award

 How to Apply to the Tony McMichael Mid-Career Award

 Any member of the ISEE (except Awards Committee members) may make nominations.
+Submit all required materials through the online Tony McMichael Mid-Career Award Application.

 - A cover letter from the primary nominator up to two pages in length, that describes the major contributions of the nominee to the science of environmental epidemiology and her/his impact on the field and on public health policy.
+The letter must describe in specific terms how the nominee meets each of the award criteria.

 - A brief curriculum vitae or biographical sketch of the nominee, including a publication list, (up to three pages).